davidcallen/terraform-module-aws-simple-ad-admin-win/README.md

-# terraform-module-aws-simple-ad-admin-win
+# simple-ad-admin

-Terraform module for creating an Active Directory (or SimpleAD) Administrator EC2 instance on Windows.
+Terraform Windows Desktops for list of Users